Raise your hand if you've ever manually copied code from one server to another.

 After validating our project's test suite, getting it running comfortably on Codeship, and ensuring that we have an appropriate development workflow to properly manage automated production deployments, it's time to work out our deployment pipelines.

 This is important because by creating branches, we can configure and control code promotion to ensure that the right code ends up in the right place.
-At minimum in most cases, we’ll want to set up distinct development, staging, and master branches.
+At minimum in most cases, we’ll want to set up distinct development, staging, and controller branches.
 Builds and reviews of each branch can then be done independently, assuring that each part of the software delivery team is able to work with the right version of the code.

 To create a branch, follow these steps: